 At the end of the Panama Jazz Festival, we had the pleasure of hosting world-class percussionist Richie Barshay and 5-time Grammy Award-winning sound engineer and producer Rob Griffin at the Mamoní Valley Preserve.
 During their visit, Richie took a moment to experiment with the sounds of nature, while Rob filmed on his iPhone.

-- Nathan Gray, Founder and Co-Executive Director of Earth Train
+- Nathan Gray, Co-Executive Directory of Earth Train

 Festival de Liderazgo Biocultural: Un Resumen